TheGreengo/ReactTut/README.md

 # Plan
 - flashcards
-    - when you click to study, it will have side to side arrows
     - and clicking on the card will swap the side
     - learn how to make a fancy flipping animation
 - assignments